Labelling And Managing Emotions The Path to Self-Mastery.

 Do you do anything to suppress excitement?
 Nope.
 Why do you want to suppress fear or disappointment or insecurity or intimidation?

 Feel the emotion.
-Let the emotion it fulfil its tenure in your life and gently pass.
+Let it fulfil its tenure in your life and gently pass.
 Don’t dismiss or discard it.

 Tapping Your Inner Power

 I understand how we try to justify reactions for emotions.
 We are liable to feel all sorts of emotions.
 It is what we do with them that matters.
-You are in control of your mind, hence, our reactions.
+You are in control of your mind, hence, your reaction.
 Pay attention to the bigger picture.
 Determine to act in a befitting way.

 Labelling emotions isn’t a pleasant thing to do.
 Most people avoid labelling at all cost.
 But if we’re going to be up against something, it’s only fair we know what we are up against and fight it head-on.
 It gets better with practice.

 Also published on Medium.